-You may be able to get a HELOC is 2021 for a 4% or lower interest rate, which is a great deal for putting down a large down payment on a second home.
+You may be able to get a HELOC is 2023 with a competitive interest rate, which is a great deal for putting down a large down payment on a second home.

 Remember that the rate on a HELOC can vary, so if you want more certainty, you may opt for a home equity line.